keystonejs/keystone-classic/README.md

 ## About

-Prospekt is designed to be used in a web application built on Express and Mongoose.
+Keystone is designed to be used in a web application built on Express and Mongoose.

-Prospekt provides:
+Keystone provides:
 *	Enhanced `models` with additional field types and functionality, building on those natively supported by Mongoose
 *	Helpful utilities for generating webpages based on common `model` conventions and